Vikisy/Python-projects/README.md

 # Python-projects
-Some projects done using Python by Victor E. O.
+Some projects done using Python by Victor Oghogho Ejemurua